 The Title IX Coordinator:

-- Has authority across all campus-based divisions and programs for coordinating the College’s compliance efforts with respect to Title IX, the Violence Against Women Act (including Campus SaVE Act) (VAWA), and related state and federal laws and regulations.
+- Has authority across all campus-based divisions and programs for coordinating the University’s compliance efforts concerning Title IX, the Violence Against Women Act (including Campus SaVE Act) (VAWA), and related state and federal laws and regulations.

-- Oversees the implementation of College policy in relation to the above-listed laws and related regulations and monitors for any changes and developments to the application or interpretation of those laws and regulations.
+- Oversees the implementation of University policy concerning the above-listed laws and related regulations and monitors for any changes and developments to the application or interpretation of those laws and regulations.

-- Coordinates and executes the College’s response to alleged violations of the Interpersonal Misconduct Policy and is available to advise complainants, respondents, and third parties regarding College policy and course of actions available at the College, including informal and formal resolution.
+- Coordinates and executes the University’s response to alleged violations of the Interpersonal Misconduct Policy and is available to advise complainants, respondents, and third parties regarding University policy and course of actions available at the University, including informal and formal resolution.

 - Facilitates ongoing training and awareness programs on Title IX for students and employees.